5 Best Nasal Dilators for Snoring – Try These Tonight

 Where to Get It: AirMax Nasal Dilator on Amazon

-How to Use It: Apply to clean, dry skin before bed; discard after one night.
-Suitable to use alongside CPAPs.
+How to Use It: Apply to clean, dry skin before bed, then remove and discard in the morning.

 Where to Get It: Breathe Right Original Nasal Strips on Amazon

-How to Use It: Test both sizes to find your fit; wear nightly and rinse after use.
+How to Use It: Try sizes to find a secure fit, wear overnight, then rinse and dry after use.

 Where to Get It: SnoreLessNow Airflow Clip on Amazon